THE NOOR Foundation

 Nikon supplied NOOR with grants to realize its Climate Change by NOOR group project in 2009 and 2010, the Brazil by NOOR group project in 2011 and 2012, the Modern Day Slavery group project in 2013, the Food For Thought group project in 2014, and the NOOR on Africa in 2016.

-Nikon makes the NOOR Foundation's annual NOOR-Nikon Masterclasses in Documentary Photography project a reality.
+Nikon makes the NOOR Foundation's annual Nikon-NOOR Masterclasses project a reality.

 The Nikon-NOOR Academy is a unique opportunity to learn impactful visual storytelling, further develop personal vision, strengthen ongoing projects and gain new knowledge and contacts in an intimate and interactive environment.